(Photo: Colin Wing)

 The Lillington Gardens Estate was designed by Darbourne and Darke for the City of Westminster.
 It was one of the first low-rise, high-density housing estates in London.
 Construction started in the mid-1960s and continued until Longmoore Gardens was completed in the late 1970s.
 The estates were designated a conservation area in 1990 and parts are listed grade II*.

 Originally the estate was landscaped as a series of green spaces with trees.
 Since 1996 these have been developed considerably into a number of unique gardens planted with a wide range of shrubs, herbaceous plants and bulbs suited to the dry urban environment.
 Bedding and hanging basket plants are raised by the gardeners.

-Features include classic mixed borders, Mediterranean areas, an exotic border with yuccas, palms, agaves and cannas, a sensory garden with bubble fountain, pergolas, flowers and vegetables, a Jubilee Garden, a family 'grow your own' garden and a garden club area.
+Features include classic mixed borders, Mediterranean areas, an exotic border with yuccas, palms, agaves and cannas, a sensory garden with bubble fountain, pergolas, flowers and vegetables, a Jubilee Garden, a family 'grow your own' garden, a garden club area and allotments.
 Perennial meadows and wildlife areas and a pond have been made to increase biodiversity.

 There is a playground for children under 10 accompanied by an adult.
 This is adapted for children with disabilities.